Aromics Biotech

 BioApplications provides smart probiotic solutions.

-Biomode is a Portuguese startup located in Caldas das Taipas that specializes in developing rapid and accurate molecular diagnostic tests for identifying pathogens within the food, environmental, and life sciences sectors.
-Utilizing Peptide Nucleic Acid Fluorescence In Situ Hybridization (PNA-FISH) technology, Biomode's diagnostic kits provide a streamlined approach that eliminates the need for DNA extraction or amplification, ensuring reliability in the presence of inhibitory compounds and focusing solely on viable bacterial cells.
-The company plans to launch its first product, Probe4Salmonella®, for detecting Salmonella in food samples, followed by additional kits for Listeria monocytogenes and E. coli O157:H7.
-In the clinical diagnostics realm, Biomode has developed Probe4Pylori®, which is designed for the rapid identification of clarithromycin-resistant Helicobacter pylori strains and is currently seeking investigational device exemption from the FDA to commence field trials.
-Founded by researchers from the universities of Minho and Porto, Biomode aims to enhance pathogen detection in both food safety and health diagnostics.
+Biomode is a Portuguese startup based in Caldas das Taipas that specializes in the development of rapid and accurate molecular diagnostic tests for identifying pathogens in the food, environmental, and life science sectors.
+Utilizing Peptide Nucleic Acid Fluorescence In Situ Hybridisation (PNA-FISH) technology, Biomode's diagnostic kits eliminate the need for DNA extraction or amplification, making them less susceptible to inhibitory compounds and capable of detecting only viable bacterial cells.
+The company is preparing to launch its first product, Probe4Salmonella®, for the detection of Salmonella in food samples, with plans to follow up with kits for Listeria monocytogenes and E. coli O157:H7.
+Additionally, Biomode has developed Probe4Pylori®, a kit for the rapid identification of clarithromycin resistance in H. Pylori strains, which is currently seeking investigational device exemption from the FDA to initiate field trials.
+Founded by a team of researchers from the universities of Minho and Porto, Biomode stands out as one of the few groups globally capable of designing PNA-FISH probes targeting specific pathogens.

 Pharmaceutical Biotechnology